stefan328/nextjs-worker-example/README.md

-Here's a **README.md** to help you get started with the project:

----

 # Next.js Worker Thread Example: Image Resizing

 This project demonstrates how to use **worker threads** in **Next.js** to offload CPU-intensive tasks, such as image processing (resizing an image), to separate threads without blocking the main event loop.